 PyAutoGUI lets your Python scripts control the mouse and keyboard to automate interactions with other applications.
-The API is designed to be as simple.
+The API is designed to be simple.
 PyAutoGUI works on Windows, macOS, and Linux, and runs on Python 2 and 3.

-To install with pip, run: pip install pyautogui
+To install with pip, run

-The source is available on: https://github.com/asweigart/pyautogui
+The source code is available on: https://github.com/asweigart/pyautogui

 PyAutoGUI has several features:

 - Moving the mouse and clicking in the windows of other applications.